forchinmaser/forchinmaser.github.io/_posts/2025-12-25-laying-groundwork.md

 Even with these constraints there's a lot of freedom to mess around.
 If today I want to setup DHCP reservations for all my devices and tomorrow I want to make a goofy custom mouse cursor for my blog that's 100% ok, as long as I'm documenting the process.
 I already know I'll be relying on Ben for a lot of help, and he has strongly encouraged me to take advantage of Claude.
 They guided me through the set up of this git.
 I've never actually learned how github works, but I know it's crucial for getting this whole project running so this is the first step.
 Lot of YAML formatting I'll probably have to learn over time, and some front end design.

-The first step of setting up RouterOS will be a tought beginning, but as long as I can resist the urge to understand every aspect of the OS at once, I should be ok.
+The first step of setting up RouterOS will be a tough beginning, but as long as I can resist the urge to understand every aspect of the OS at once, I should be ok.
 This was a good start, here's to my first commit!